pablo-meier/ghostlight/apps/ghostlight_db/README.md

 Here is the high-level on the database:
 * It exposes a number of API functions to the app that are mostly wrappers to `gen\_server:call/cast`.
-Technically speaking, we can change everything about this module EXCEPT this -- we could change DB engines, ditch gen\_server, whatever.
+Technically speaking, we can change everything about this module EXCEPT this — we could change DB engines, ditch gen\_server, whatever.
 Highly unlikely, but that's the hard module boundary for the rest of the app.
 * We make it a gen\_server for the well-known obvious reasons: we can restart it, supervise it, etc., and it's a solid way to maintain the state that we'll need (parsed queries, PSQL connections).
 * We use Postgres because it's actually Free Free, unlike Neo4j, relies on SQL which we and the world know, and is rock-rock-steady.
+This doesn't preclude the use of other data-stores as needs arise (say, an ElasticSearch cluster for fuzzy-text seaching, and/or Mnesia for a cache) but Postgres is the Source Of Truth.

 Some ground rules for the application: